Creating SNMP and PowerShell Credentials for Windows Devices

 • IP or Hostname to Test.
 Type a hostname or IP address that will be used during the test.
 For example, if you are testing an SNMP credential, the hostname/IP address you supply will be used to perform a test SNMP request.

-1. Click Run Test button to run the credential test.
-The Testing Credential window appears:
+1. Click Test Credential button to run the credential test.
+The Credential Test starts and the Testing Completed modal displays the results.

-The Testing Credential window displays a log entry for each step in the credential test.
+The Testing Completed window displays a log entry for each step in the credential test.
 The steps performed are different for each credential test.
-The log entry for each step includes the following information:

 Running a Windows Credential Test in the SL1 Classic User Interface